-Short-term rehabilitative therapy (physical, speech and occupational) is provided on an inpatient or outpatient basis for up to three months per condition if significant improvement can be expected within three months; you pay a \$10 copay per outpatient session.
+Short-term rehabilitative therapy (physical, speech and occupational) is provided on an inpatient or outpatient basis for up to two consecutive months per condition if significant improvement can be expected within two months; you pay nothing per outpatient session.
 Speech therapy is limited to treatment of certain speech impairments of organic origin.
 Occupational therapy is limited to services that assist the member to achieve and maintain self-care and improved functioning in other activities of daily living.

-Diagnosis and treatment of infertility is covered; you pay \$10 office visit copay.
-Artificial insemination is covered; you pay \$10; cost of donor sperm is not covered.
-Other assisted reproductive technology (ART) procedures that enable a woman with otherwise untreatable infertility to become pregnant through other artificial conception procedures such as in vitro fertilization and embryo transfer are not covered.
+Diagnosis and treatment of infertility is covered; you pay 50% of the charges.
+Artificial insemination is covered; you pay 50% of the charges; cost of donor sperm is not covered.
 Fertility drugs are not covered.
+Other assisted reproductive technology (ART) procedures, such as in vitro fertilization and embryo transfer, are not covered.